 In most cases, your prescriptions are covered only if they are filled at the plan's network pharmacies.
-(See Section 2.5 for information about when we
+(See Section 2.5 for information about when we would cover prescriptions filled at out-of-network pharmacies.)

 A network pharmacy is a pharmacy that has a contract with the plan to provide your covered prescription drugs.
 The term covered drugs means all of the Part D prescription drugs that are covered on the plan's Drug List.